Version française

 1998: Half-Life

-My first aesthetic shock.
-After a classic period of video game wonderment during my childhood and a first 3D electroshock on Unreal, I was finally discovering a new type of video-game, inspired by an immersive scenario and HD 3D graphics.
+My second aesthetic shock in a 3D virtual world.
+Also in 1998, I discovered Half-Life, a new kind of video game, based on immersive storytelling, borrowing codes from cinema, featuring a revolutionary physics engine, and detailed 3D graphics.
 The willingness of taking screenshots was immediate.
 I took a little bit of everything : place, objects, interactions, scripted sequences.
 A basic shooting method, a rendering a bit raw, but the big picture of Virtual Tourism was born : I found a simple method to keep memory of my virtual experiences.
 See the album Virtual Tourism in New-Mexico.

 2001 – 2004: Max Payne 1 & 2